shirara1016/sicore/README.md

         - Determining if the null hypothesis is rejected or not.
         - Performing a parametric search of the entire specified range.
     - Inference results are returned as a data class.
-- NaiveInferenceChiSquared : Naive statistical inference for the test statistic following a chi squared distribution.
+- NaiveInferenceChi : Naive statistical inference for the test statistic following a chi distribution.
-- SelectiveInferenceChiSquared : Selective statistical inference for the test statistic following a chi squared distribution.
+- SelectiveInferenceChi : Selective statistical inference for the test statistic following a chi distribution.
     - Parametric SI and Over-Conditioning provided.
     - Parametric SI offers the following three types of methods.
         - Calculation of p-value with specified guaranteed accuracy.